Flash Loan

 function.

-Also note that since the owed amounts will be pulled from your contract, your contract must give allowance to the to pull those funds to pay back the flash loan amount + premiums.
+Also note that since the owed amounts will be pulled from your contract, your contract must give allowance to the Pool to pull those funds to pay back the flash loan amount + premiums.

 To call either of the two flash loan methods on the Pool, we need to pass in the relevant parameters.
 There are 3 ways you can do this.